ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-7.md

 ## Instructions
 Add Bootstrap classes to style the input and button.

+## 💡 Code Hints

+**Stuck on styling?** Bootstrap has special classes for form elements.
+Check out the [Bootstrap Classes section in SNIPPETS.md](./SNIPPETS.md#bootstrap-classes) for inspiration.

 ## 📚 Connect to Previous Lessons

 **Working with Bootstrap classes?** Check out [Week 4, Lesson 2: Bootstrap Framework](../../week4-css-frameworks/lesson-2-bootstrap-framework/) for a complete guide to Bootstrap utilities and components.
 Focus on the button and form styling sections.